-We can talk about the relationship that produced a child as illegitimate because it was outside the bonds of marriage.
-But God has never had a baby that was not legitimate.
-That is, God has never made a mistake in giving a baby to a set of parents; it is never the case that He didn't mean for that child to be there or considers that child to be any less than a full human being.
+Sometimes we talk about the relationship that produced a child as illegitimate because it was outside the bonds of marriage.
+But there is no such thing as an illegitimate child, because God has never had a baby that was not legitimate.
+That is, God has never made a mistake in giving a baby to a set of parents; it is never the case that He didn't mean for that child to be there or considers that child to be any less than a fully valuable human being.

 I say that because God's response to the conception and birth of Ishmael is a strong reminder that every child is special.
 The Bible says in Psalm 139 that every baby is woven together in the womb by God.
-The relationship that produced the child may be illegitimate, but the child produced by that relationship is legitimate because that child bears the image of God.
+Whatever the circumstances of a child's conception, the child produced by that relationship is legitimate because that child bears the image of God.

 That ought to be good news for single parents.
-It does not justify wrong actions, but it is an affirmation that God recognizes the value of each life.
-Not only did God recognize the life of Hagar's child, but He named the baby "Ishmael" (v.
-11).
+It does not

+justify wrong actions, but it is an affirmation that God recognizes the value of each life.
+Not only did God recognize the life of Hagar's child, but He named the baby "Ishmael" (Genesis 16:11).
 The Hebrew word for this means "God hears."
-In other words.
-God knows what I am going through.
+In other words, God knows what I am going through.
 Guess what, single parent?
 God knows.
-He knows the mess you are in, and He knows whether it's a mess you got yourself into or someone else put vou in.
-He also knows where you are in the mess vou are in.
+He knows the trouble and stress that you are in, and He knows whether it's a situation you got yourself into, someone else put you in, or whether it is a mixture of both.
+He also knows where you are right at this very moment.